-These are mixed together with olive oil and crushed garlic.
+The site blend is mixed together with, salt, olive oil and crushed garlic.
 This mixture give the chicken so much flavor!
 They really do add an amazing flavor to the chicken!
 I suggest leaving them for 30 minutes to really get the flavor into the meat, but you can leave them on for up to 24 hours.

 The cooked chicken is slightly sweet, highly aromatic and with a wonderful warmth.
 Just delicious!

 The chicken breast are fried in a skillet or frying pan over a medium heat, until just cooked through.
 This keeps them juicy and tender.